 UDP Protocol basics:

 UDP is one of the communication protocols over a computer network or the internet.
 This is the simplest protocol for data transfer.
 Just adds a header and sends it to the network layer for further transfer.
 The following are the basic functionalities.

 - Connection Less: Prior to sending any data, there is no handshake or connection setup.
-If the destination host not ready to receive, there is an ICMP error propagates to the source from the destination, and data is dropped.
+If the destination host is not ready to receive, there is an ICMP error propagating to the source from the destination, and data is dropped.

 - Not a reliable protocol: UDP does not have acknowledgment and retransmission functionalities.
 Once data is sent, the sender protocol clears all states and does not wait for any confirmation.